disanv03/ruby-scripting/README.md

-## Ruby cmd line scripting and fun project
+## Ruby scripting, problems and courses

-- Some project can be found in the Building an Easy-to-Use cmd-line App book by David Bryant Copeland
+- Some project can be found in the Book Building an Easy-to-Use cmd-line App by David Bryant Copeland
 - Some exercice are from Kevin Skoglund great Ruby The Basics courses
+- Visit https://trizenx.blogspot.com/, for math problems solving